nntanh/Kubernetes_install_cluster_Vagrant/README.md

-# Setup new Kubernetes cluster with Vagrant
+# Kubernetes cluster with Vagrant
-**Vagrant** is a tool to create infrastructure in virtual machine enviroment.
-It is IaC (Infrastructure as Code) on premise system that may help to define and manage virtual machines using code.
+This lab will provide definition and concept of Kubernetes cluster, Vagrant's component as well as how to setup a new cluster.

 ## Pre-required
 - Use **Microsoft Windows 10** or **11**
-- Use **Visual Studio Code** to interact code as well as ``terminal`` or ``bash``.
+- Use **Visual Studio Code** to interact with code as well as ``terminal`` or ``bash``.
 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Install [Vagrant](https://developer.hashicorp.com/vagrant/downloads)